 Your Breast Milk is More than Great Nutrition

 Mom’s liquid gold is more than just a yummy and nutritious staple to help your baby grow.
-Breast milk is completely natural and designed for infant digestion, so it is easy on your newborn’s sensitive stomach and reduces instances of diarrhea.
+It is completely natural and designed for infant digestion.
+It is easy on your newborn’s sensitive stomach and reduces instances of diarrhea.
 This wonderful, all-natural substance contains a balance of proteins, fats, carbohydrates, and vitamins that meet the unique nutritional needs of growing babies.
-In addition to these dietary components, breast milk also has bioactive components specifically designed to help your little one fight bacteria, viruses, and infections.
+Breast milk also has bioactive components specifically designed to help your little one fight bacteria, viruses, and infections.
 Additionally, breastfed babies may grow into children with fewer instances of allergies, asthma, childhood cancers, diabetes, respiratory illnesses, and more.

 If your breast milk seems to be changing, there’s no need to panic!
-Breast milk is designed to adapt over time to meet the changing needs of your child.
-For example, your first few days of feeding or pumping will produce milk, known as colostrum, that helps your newborn transition to life outside of the womb.
+It is designed to adapt over time to meet the changing needs of your child.
+For example, your first few days of feeding or pumping will produce milk.
+Known as colostrum, this first milk helps your newborn transition to life outside of the womb.
 It is packed with protein and other nutrients designed to fight infection and promote healthy digestion.
 Your breast milk changes over the next few weeks, becoming transitional and then mature milk as your baby continues to grow.
-The progressive evolution of your breast milk over the first few weeks after delivery is naturally designed to meet the developing needs of your little one.
+The progressive evolution of your milk over the first few weeks after delivery meets the developing needs of your little one.

-While your breast milk continues to change noticeably over time, you also produce breast milk with unique properties at each feeding.
-At the beginning of a feeding, your body releases foremilk which is high in volume but low in calories to help your baby feel full and eliminate immediate hunger.
+You also produce breast milk with unique properties at each feeding.
+At the beginning of a feeding, your body releases foremilk.
+It is high in volume but low in calories to help your baby feel full and eliminate immediate hunger.
 As the feeding progresses, you will produce hindmilk, which is low in volume and high in nutrients and calories to help your baby grow.
 Additionally, if you are breastfeeding through cold and flu season, your body will also produce antibodies that add an extra layer of protection to help your baby stay healthy.

 Although breastfeeding is a natural process, your body works extremely hard to produce enough milk to keep your new child full.
 You need to consume around 400-500 additional calories and at least ten 8 ounce glasses of water each day to make up for what you’re working off when you are breastfeeding.
 It’s also important to take a multivitamin to make up for whatever nutrients you aren’t getting in your diet.
 Ask your doctor about the best breastfeeding vitamins or supplements for you!